htihospitality/re-dash/samples/event_queue/README.md

 # event-queue

-Shows an example of [ordered event execution](https://day8.github.io/re-frame/api-builtin-effects/#dispatch)
+Shows an example of [ordered event execution](https://day8.github.io/re-frame/api-builtin-effects/#dispatch).
+Logged to console.

 Multiple consecutive dispatches, each incrementing a counter in app-db: